Treatment for plantar fibroma foot pain varies from exercises to injections, radiotherapy to surgery.

 Plantar fibromatosis exercises are important not only as part of treatment for plantar fibroma, they also help to prevent nodules forming in the first place making them a great preventative tool.

-Another really useful treatment tool for plantar fibromatosis is orthotics, special inserts that you wear in your shoe.
+Another really useful tool for treatment for plantar fibromatosis is orthotics, special inserts that you wear in your shoe.
 Orthotics help to reduce the pressure on plantar fibroma nodules so really come into their own with larger nodules that are painful to touch.

 If this is the case, then you want to talk to an orthotist or podiatrist.
 They will be able to provide custom orthotics that are shaped for your own foot accounting for the position and size of your plantar fibroma nodules.